 Mourning Dove Migration

-Mourning doves are resident to long-distance migrants.
+Mourning doves are residents to long-distance migrants.
 These birds will remain over the winter but may move south from the north during the fall months.

 A mourning dove sunning itself.

 I hope you have enjoyed learning about the mourning dove and thank you for reading.